 The perfect way to scale your guest blogging strategy in 2019 is to separate portions of the process to different individuals.

 Here’s how it works:

 You, the author, pitch the topic, create the outline, and handle the emails.
-In unison, your content company pens the initial draft, inserts their links, and sends you the finished draft.
+In unison, your writer pens the initial draft, inserts their links, and sends you the finished draft.
 Then you revise the copy, add your links, and submit the draft.

-Since high Domain Authority links are so valuable, if you’re great at pitching top DA sites (think 85+), you may be able to get content for free if you allow the writers to add links into your articles.
+Since high Domain Authority links are so valuable, if you’re great at pitching top DA sites (think 70+), you may be able to get content cheap or even free if you allow your writers to add their own backlinks into your articles.